DO-Solutions/droplet-autoscale-tutorial/README.md

 * **CLONE_PREFIX** the name of clone droplets is the dropletNamePrefix and the number of the clone.
 The first clone will be <prefix>01, the second <prefix>02, etc. An example of a droplet name prefix is “auto”
 * **LOAD_BALANCER** Droplet autoscaling requires a load balancer.
 You can find the DigitalOcean load balancer under the Network section of the DigitalOcean user-interface.
 The base droplet must be added to the load balancer.
 Clone droplets will automatically be added and removed from the load balancer cluster as the system scales up and down.
 The loadBalancerName is the name of this load balancer.

-### The following environment variables are optional.
+### The following environment variables are optional:

 * **MAX_DROPLETS_IN_CLUSTER** Defaults to 5.
 The maximum number of droplets in the cluster inclusive of the base droplet.
 The system will not scale up beyond this number of droplets.
 * **SCALING_INTERVAL** Defaults to 120 seconds.
 After a clone droplet is added or removed, the system will stop autoscaling up or down until this interval has passed.
 The system adds or removes clones automatically based on load metrics.
 These metrics take some time to stabilize after a clone is added or removed.
 The scalingInterval is the amount of time it takes the system to stabilize, in seconds, after a droplet is added or removed and should not only allow the system to stabilize but also account for the time it takes the new load metrics from the droplets to be available.